Physical Lincoln banner

 Muscular involvement Multiple signs of low muscle tone.

-The Physical Lincoln discusses each of these topics (and more) in detail, reviewing evidence for and against the MEN2B theory, including the greatest challenge to the diagnosis: Lincoln's longevity.
+Written in simple, engaging language, with over 200 illustrations, The Physical Lincoln discusses each of these topics (and more).
+It reviews evidence for and against the MEN2B theory, including the greatest challenge to the diagnosis: Lincoln's longevity.

-Most importantly, however, the book contributes an enormous amount of new material to the study of the physical Lincoln, extracted from original sources.
+Most importantly, however, the book contributes an enormous amount of new material to the study of Abraham Lincoln, the man, extracted from original sources.

 Keywords: medullary thyroid carcinoma, MTC, pheochromocytoma, neuroma, intestinal ganglioneuromatosis, malignant effusion, Lincoln had MEN 2B, Lincoln had cancer